awaters2/mat301/PS2.md

 select round(1.075*1.35*price,2) as sales_price from unemath_Waters.Products;

 10. True or False: Both conditions when using the OR operator must be true.
+False, only one of the conditions has to be true.

 11. What is the logical negation of the IN operator?
+The NOT IN operator will give a logical negation.

-12. What is wrong with the folling statement: `SELECT * FROM Products WHERE price BETWEEN 10, 100;
+12. What is wrong with the following statement: `SELECT * FROM Products WHERE price BETWEEN 10, 100;
+The statement does not have an 'and' between the 10 and 100.
+It should be: SELECT * FROM unemath_Waters.Products WHERE price BETWEEN 10 and 100;

 13. Select products with length less than 12 inches and sort decsending.
+SELECT * FROM unemath_Waters.Products WHERE price<12 order by price desc;

 14. How many products are there whose price is between $10 and $20?
+SELECT count(*) FROM unemath_Waters.Products WHERE price between 10 and 20;

 15. How many products are there made in China whose MSRP is between $10 and $20.
+SELECT count(*) FROM unemath_Waters.Products WHERE msrp between 10 and 20;